 Applications for short-term, one-year demonstrations grants conducted by Washington community colleges and universities are accepted from December 1, 2022 through January 20, 2023.
 Short-term grant awards help introduce students to viticulture and enology.
 To learn about Short-term grants, download the following documents.
 Deadline to submit is January 20, 2023.

-Applications for the Washington State Wine Commission’s Intermediate grant program are coordinated with several organizations that support research—the California Table Grape Commission, Oregon Wine Board, American Vineyard Foundation, California Grape Rootstock Research Foundation and more—to streamline the research application and reporting process.
-Applications for Intermediate grants are accepted from December 1, 2021 through January 31, 2022 and should be submitted directly to the Washington State Wine Commission.
+Applications for the Washington State Wine Commission’s Intermediate grant program use the same proposal and reporting templates and deadlines as several organizations that support research—the California Table Grape Commission, Oregon Wine Board, American Vineyard Foundation, California Grape Rootstock Research Foundation and more.
+Applications for Intermediate grants are accepted from December 1, 2022 through January 31, 2023 and should be submitted directly to the Washington State Wine Commission.
 To learn more, download the following documents:

 Have any questions about Grants?
 Reach out to Melissa Hansen, Research Director at Washington Wine, at [email protected].